anovos/anovos/README.md

 [![twitter](https://img.shields.io/badge/Follow--lightgrey?logo=twitter&style=social)](https://twitter.com/ml_anovos)
 [![Slack](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://go.mlops.community/slack)

 _Anovos_ is an open source library for feature engineering at scale.
-Built by data scientist for the data science community, it provides all capabilities required for data ingestion and transformation.
+Built by data scientists & ML Engineers for the data science community, it provides all the capabilities required for data ingestion, data analysis, data drift & data stability analysis, feature recommendation and feature composing.
+In addition, it auto produces (with some basic configs) easily interpretable & professionally looking data reports which can immensely help users to understand the nature of data within a short time span and also will help data scientists to compose features accordingly.

 Leveraging the power of [Apache Spark](https://spark.apache.org/) behind the scenes, _Anovos_ improves data scientists' productivity and helps them build more resilient and better performing models.